By using this site, you agree to the Privacy Policy and Terms of Use.

 Detailed Preparation Method for Cinnamon spread

 1. Place brown sugar and ground cinnamon in a small, heavy-bottomed saucepan.
-Warm over the lowest flame or a medium-low induction setting, stirring constantly for 60–90 seconds.
-Goal: the sugar becomes slightly tacky and the cinnamon releases its oils.
-Use a thermometer if you have one—keep the mixture below 60°C (140°F).
+Warm over the lowest flame, stirring constantly for 60–90 seconds.
+Goal: sugar becomes slightly tacky and cinnamon releases oils.
+Keep below 60°C to avoid caramelization.

-2. Remove the saucepan from heat.
-Add the softened butter (or oil) and the cream (or non-dairy milk).
+2. Remove from heat.
+Add softened butter (or oil) and the cream (or non-dairy milk).
 Whisk vigorously off-heat to emulsify.
-The brief off-heat blending prevents overheating the fat while the warm sugar helps dissolve and integrate it.
-Emulsify until glossy and homogenous, about 30–45 seconds.
+Warmed sugar dissolves more readily and the off-heat whisk prevents overheating that would break the emulsion.

-4. For a thicker, more stable texture: dissolve the optional cornstarch (5 g / 1 tsp) in 5–10 ml cold milk to make a slurry, then whisk it into the spread off-heat.
+4. Optional starch: Make a slurry of 5 g cornstarch in 5–10 ml cold milk and whisk it into the spread off-heat.
 Return to very low heat for 15–20 seconds while stirring until slightly thickened, then cool.
-This creates a starch network that helps reduce weeping and delays crystallization.
+This forms a starch network that delays weeping and recrystallization.

 5. Cool for 10 minutes at room temperature, then transfer to a sterilized jar and refrigerate for 20–30 minutes to set.
-The spread will firm as fats solidify; if it becomes too hard, let it sit at room temperature for a few minutes before spreading.
+The spread firms as fats solidify; if it becomes too hard, let it sit briefly at room temperature before serving.

 Nutritional Info for Cinnamon spread

 Serving size: 1 tablespoon (15 g).
-Values are approximate and depend on exact ingredients and substitutions.
+Values depend on exact ingredients and substitutions.
+Use this estimate as a baseline and recalculate when you change fats or sweeteners.

 • Calories: 60 kcal